ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ## Scopes and Environments

-Without oversimplifying, an OCaml program is a sequence of definitions or expressions.
+Without oversimplifying, an OCaml program is a sequence of expressions or global `let` definitions.
 These items are said to be at the _top level_.
-An OCaml REPL, such as UTop, is called a toplevel because that's where typed expressions go.
+An OCaml REPL, such as UTop, is called a toplevel because that's where typed definitions go.

-Execution evaluates each expression from top to bottom.
+Execution evaluates each item from top to bottom.

 At any time during evaluation, the _environment_ is the ordered sequence of available definitions.